 Pensions earned by U.S. taxpayers and still held outside of the U.S. are subject to U.S. tax and foreign disclosure reporting.
-In fact, U.S. citizens and tax residents are required to report world-wide income and disclose world-wide financial assets.
+In fact, U.S. citizens, including Expatriates (Expats) living abroad and tax residents are required to report world-wide income and disclose world-wide financial assets.
 This includes pensions as well as retirement-type accounts which may be tax-free in the other country.
 For example, Canada and the U.K. offer tax-free accounts and Individual Savings Accounts, respectively, to encourage personal retirement savings.
 However, the tax-free status is not always recognized for U.S. tax purposes.
 The value of these accounts must be reported annually on the Foreign Bank Account Report and Form 8938 Statement of Specified Foreign Financial Assets and interest, dividends and capital gains and losses must be reported on the U.S. taxpayer’s income tax return.

 If the U.S. has an income tax treaty with the country where the pension is held, the treaty may provide for tax deferral of the earnings for certain pensions.
 For example, under the U.S./U.K. income tax treaty, qualified pension schemes are not subject to U.S. tax until distributed.
 A word of caution, though, to taxpayers because very few U.S. income tax treaties have this provision.
 Without this provision, interest, dividends, and capital gains and losses may be subject to U.S. tax each year even when there are no distributions.
 Be sure the tax professional you choose to work with is knowledgeable about both the benefits and limitations regarding foreign pensions in income tax treaties.